Semiconductor Industry Analysts

 Practical Takeaway

 For startups building custom ASICs or AI accelerators, the semiconductor landscape is becoming both more competitive and more accessible.
-One of the fastest ways to prototype silicon today is through MPW (Multi-Project Wafer) shuttle programs, which allow multiple designs to share fabrication costs on the same wafer.
+MPW (Multi-Project Wafer) shuttle programs allow multiple designs to share fabrication costs on the same wafer — reducing prototype costs by up to 70% compared to full-mask runs.

 MPW Programs Are Widely Used